Osterie/extend-layer/README.md

 #### Extra

 !WARNING!
 If you start using the Extend Layer, you will NEVER go back.
-The extend layer makes navigation a lot more ergonomic and fast.
-I highly reccomend learning the shortcuts from the extend layer [webpage](https://dreymar.colemak.org/layers-extend.html#:~:text=F12%20is%20faster.-,GENERAL,-SHORTCUTS).

 My favorite use for the extend layer, is coding in an IDE, for example VsCode.
 The extend layer really complements the existing shortcuts of VsCode and makes coding a lot faster, more ergonomic and more satisfying.